<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 2 min read

-Did You Know You Can Get a Tax Break When You Donate Household Items?
+Did You Know You Can Get a Tax Break for Donating Household Items?

-Did You Know You Can Get a Tax Break When You Donate Household Items?
+Did You Know You Can Get a Tax Break for Donating Household Items?

-What do you do now?
-You could clean, price, and sell them at a garage sale, but that's a lot of work and garage sales aren't exactly popular during the winter months.
-So, why not donate them instead?
-They'll find a new use in someone else's home, and you'll get a financial benefit because your donation is tax-deductible.
+But what do you do now?
+You could host a garage sale or list things online, but that means cleaning, pricing, and selling.
+If that seems like too much work for you, consider donating instead.
+Your items will find a new use in someone else's home, and you'll get a financial benefit because your donation is tax-deductible.

-Here's what you need to know about donating gently-used household items for resale:
+Whether you donate to ReStore or another organization, here's what you need to know about donating gently-used household items for resale.

 Donate to an organization approved by the IRS.
 You may not know that you can't donate household items to just any resale organization for a tax break.
 If you want a tax deduction, the organization must be approved by the IRS to receive tax-deductible charitable contributions.
 The agency makes it easy to check with its online list.
 Charity Navigator is also a great resource.

 Set values on the low side.
 Try to view each household item through the filter of a buyer inspecting it at a thrift store.
-What would he or she be willing to pay?
-Consider the quality, age, and usefulness of an item, and err on the low side rather than the high side.
+What would they be willing to pay?
+Consider the quality, age, and usefulness of an item.
+Err on the low side rather than the high side.

-Hold onto the receipts from your donation.
+Keep your donation receipts.
 The organization should give you a receipt for your donated items.
-The receipt should include your name, the organization's name, the date, and a description of the items you have donated.
-This receipt alone will suffice if the value of your donation is $500 or less.
+The receipt should include your name, the organization's name, the date, and a description of the donation.
+If the value of your donation is $500 or less, this receipt alone is all you need.
 For donations over $500, you must fill out and attach IRS Form 8283.
 Retain all documentation, just in case you are audited by the IRS.

 You'll walk away with far more than a receipt when you donate to Twin Cities Habitat for Humanity ReStore.
-Besides the tax deduction, you'll also help us keep good, reusable items out of landfills.
-(In 2016 alone, ReStore kept 960 tons of reusable items out of landfills!)
-Plus, 100% of the proceeds from your donation will help support Habitat's mission to "eliminate poverty housing from the Twin Cities and to make decent, affordable shelter for all people a matter of conscience.”
-Last year, revenue from our stores helped sponsor the building of six new Habitat homes!
+Besides the tax deduction, you'll also help good, reusable items find new homes.
+In 2024 alone, ReStore kept nearly six million pounds of reusable items out of landfills!
+Plus, 100% of the proceeds from your donation support Twin Cities Habitat's mission to bring people together to create, preserve, and promote affordable homeownership and advance racial equity in housing.
+Each year, revenue from our stores helped build five new Habitat homes.

 ReStore accepts household items such as appliances, building materials, doors, flooring, furniture, hardware, kitchen cabinets, plumbing products, and windows.
-Check our website for a complete list of accepted items.
+Check our Donation Guidelines for a complete list of accepted items.

-You can drop off items at either of our store locations.
-If you have a large number of items to donate, the ReStore will pick them up for free.
+You can drop off items at any of our store locations.
+Or, ReStore can pick up your donation!

 donate now to support our mission